-The Taunt Contracting Ltd site was visited twice during the two year monitoring period.
-The monitoring programme for 2011-2013 required a minimum of one wet weather inspection per year.
-The main points of interest were plant processes with potential or actual discharges to receiving watercourses, including contaminated stormwater and process wastewaters.
-The neighbourhood and particularly the receiving waters were surveyed for environmental effects.
+The Company's site was visited twice during the 2013-2015 monitoring period.
+The main points of interest were plant processes with potential or actual discharges to receiving watercourses, including contaminated stormwater and washwaters.
+The neighbourhood and receiving waters were surveyed for environmental effects.

-1.4.4 Chemical sampling
+1.4.4 Physicochemical sampling

-The monitoring programme includes physicochemical sampling of the treated discharge at the stormwater outfall, if warranted.
+The monitoring programme includes physicochemical sampling of the treated wastewater from the discharge pipe, if warranted.
 Samples were to be analysed for pH and suspended solids.